Are You Committed to Children

-Are you committed to Children – Join Hope for Children Foundation and through our training initiatives learn better ways to prevent cruelty to children.
+You are committed to Children – Join Hope For Children Foundation and through our training initiatives learn better ways to prevent cruelty to children.

 Project Safe Childhood is implemented through partnerships including, among others, the following organizations: United States Attorney’s Offices and the Executive Office for United States Attorneys; the Child Exploitation and Obscenity Section of the Department’s Criminal Division: Internet Crimes Against Children Task Forces; federal law enforcement partners, including the Federal Bureau of Investigation, the U.S. Postal Inspection Service, Homeland Security Investigations, United States Secret Service, and the United States Marshals Service; advocacy organizations such as the National Institute of Justice; and state, local,tribal,and military law enforcement officials.